joelparkerhenderson/social-value-orientation/README.md

 SVO is also correlated with process behaviors, such as the strategic use of fairness in negotiation.

-* For example, pro-self-individuals are tougher and less problem-solving in negotiation settings.
+* Proself-individualists are tougher and less problem-solving in negotiation settings.

 Researchers have distinguished between true concern for fairness, demonstrated by prosocials, and strategic use of fairness by proselfs.